afanasyev-ilya/vgl_site/documentation.markdown

 For undirected graphs, all edges are stored as outgoing.

 #### Frontier
 Frontier of graph vertices is the second important data-abstraction in VGL.
+Frontier is a specific subset of graph vertices, which satisfy some user-defined conditions.
+Many graph algorithms (such as BFS) on each iterations process only specific vertices, which can be implemented in VGL using frontier abstractions.
+"
-Frontier in VGL can be one of 3 types: “all-active”, “dense”, or “mixed.”
+Frontier in VGL can be one of 3 types: "all-active", "dense", or "mixed".
-“All-active” frontiers include all graph vertices and allow us to significantly reduce an overhead for the frontier maintenance.
-“All-active” frontiers are beneficial for implementing graph algorithms, in which all graph vertices and edges have to be processed at each algorithm iteration (e.g. Bellman-Ford).
-“Dense” and “mixed” frontiers respectively represent cases when most/few graph vertices belong to the frontier.
-A detailed description of VGL frontier representations will be provided in the following sections.
+"All-active" frontiers include all graph vertices and allow us to significantly reduce an overhead for the frontier maintenance.
+"All-active" frontiers are beneficial for implementing graph algorithms, in which all graph vertices and edges have to be processed at each algorithm iteration (e.g. Bellman-Ford).
+"Dense" and "mixed" frontiers respectively represent cases when most/few graph vertices belong to the frontier.

 ![Branching]({{site.data_url}}/assets/img/data_abstractions.png)

 #### Vertices Array
-The VerticesArray abstraction allows storing information about graph vertices, for example current level of each vertex (in BFS algorithms) or current distances to each vertex (in shortest paths algorithms).
+The VerticesArray abstraction allows to store information about graph vertices, for example current level of each vertex (in BFS algorithms) or current distances to each vertex (in shortest paths algorithms).
 VerticesArray abstraction has a straightforward implementation using aligned arrays.

 #### Edges Array
-The EdgesArray abstraction allows storing information about graph edges.
+The EdgesArray abstraction allows to store information about graph edges.
 Using EdgesArray VGL supports storing weighted graphs.
 This way weighted edges are stored as a structure of arrays, providing better memory access pattern for each vector instruction, which loads information about graph edges.